Volume 38, Issue 1 (1-2024) Med J Islam Repub Iran 2024 | Back to browse issues page

 Background: Behavioral problems in children contribute significantly to non-compliance and lack of cooperation with dentists.This study aimed to assess the impact of parenting styles on the success of conscious sedation with midazolam in uncooperative children aged 4 to 6 years.

 Methods: This short-term longitudinal study included ninety-six children aged 4-6 years who were classified as uncooperative according to the Frankl Behavior Rating Scale (Frankl I, II), requiring pulp treatment and Stainless-Steel Crown (SSC) restoration.
 Midazolam was orally administered at 0.25 mg/kg.
-Parents completed the Parental Stress Dental Questionnaire (PSDQ), Strengths and Difficulties Questionnaire (SDQ), and Children's Fear Survey Schedule-Dental Subscale (CFSS-DS).
+Parenting Styles and Dimensions Questionnaire (PSDQ), Strengths and Difficulties Questionnaire (SDQ), and Children's Fear Survey Schedule-Dental Subscale (CFSS-DS).
 Treatment began at least thirty minutes post-drug administration.
 Vital signs were monitored using a pulse oximeter.
 Sedation effectiveness was assessed with the Houpt scale at local anesthesia injection (T0), cavity preparation (T1), restoration (T2), and treatment conclusion (T3).
-Statistical analysis used Kruskal-Wallis and Mann-Whitney U tests (P < 0.05).
+Statistical analysis used Mann-Whitney U test (P < 0.05).

 Results: Most parents (69, 71.9%) had an authoritative parenting style, while 10 (10.4%) were authoritarian, and 17 (17.7%) were permissive.
 Authoritative parenting is associated significantly with sedation success (P = 0.001) and reduced dental fear (P = 0.008).
 Conversely, authoritarian (P = 0.031) and permissive (P = 0.001) parenting styles are associated with sedation failure.
 Authoritarian parenting is associated positively with increased dental fear (P = 0.001).
 No significant association was found between permissive parenting style and dental fear (P > 0.05).
 No significant association existed between behavioral problems and parenting styles (P > 0.05).
 There was no significant association observed between permissive parenting style and dental fear (P = 0.279).
 Similarly, no significant associations were found between behavioral problems and specific parenting styles: authoritative (P = 0.625), authoritarian (P = 0.050), and permissive (P = 0.522).